rforbiodatascience25/group_24_project/README.md

 ### Data Retrieveal

 All scripts and data retriveal is done from the 00_all.qmd file. <br>
-The presentation summarizing the analysis can be found in the doc folder and needs to rendered seperately.
+The presentation summarizing the analysis can be found in the doc folder and needs to rendered seperately. <br>
 Link to the presentation: https://github.com/rforbiodatascience25/group_24_project/blob/main/doc/presentation.html